jmcuneo/a3-persistence/README.md

 https://a3-hanzalahqamar.vercel.app

 Reload the page a few times and try logging in a few times if you encounter errors.
-Sometimes the Vercel page bugs because no one has accessed it in a long time.
+Sometimes the Vercel page bugs and shows a internal server error because no one has accessed it in a long time and the database connection timed out.
 Just let Vercel warm up.

 Either log in through github or create a new account by entering a new unique username and any password, and it will create a new account for that username.